Where to configure filters?

 Date fields

 Description: Date fields contain date and time information, such as July 9th at 15:48.
-Using dynamic date filters like before/after/within allows building dynamic reports that update themselves over time (e.g. weekly reports).
+Using dynamic date filters like before/after/within allows building dynamic reports that update themselves over time (e.g., weekly reports).

 Available matchers and operators: